MACantara/CyberQuest/docs/ideas/blue-team-vs-red-team-mode-ideas.md

 - **Red Team (AI):** Breach defenses, exploit vulnerabilities, and achieve specific attack goals.

 ### 3. Core Mechanics
-- Dynamic attack/defense scenarios played over multiple rounds.
+- Dynamic attack/defense scenario played in a single round.
 - AI adapts its tactics using reinforcement learning, becoming more sophisticated as the player improves.
 - Player receives actionable feedback and analytics to refine their defense strategies.